iso-radio/what-or-whom-we-love/README.md

 ---

 ### Colophon
-The name "What Or Whom We Love" is an interpolation from Maggie Nelson's *Bluets*.
-Here's the full line it comes from:
+The name "What Or Whom We Love" comes from Maggie Nelson's *Bluets*.
+Here's the full line:
 > We don’t get to choose what or whom we love, I want to say.
 We just don’t get to choose.

 The type used in the demo image is *Inter Light* by [Rasmus Andersson](https://rsms.me/inter/).